 Are you ready to get back the full, healthy hair you had as a youth?
 Then keep reading this article for the top scalp conditions that affect men.

-Scalp discoloration can be defined as any condition that causes the scalp to change colors.
-Scalp discoloration can be relatively permanent (as with lichen planus) or temporary (like a sunburn).
-Many different conditions can cause scalp discoloration.
+Scalp discolouration can be defined as any condition that causes the scalp to change colours.
+Scalp discolouration can be relatively permanent (as with lichen planus) or temporary (like a sunburn).
+Many different conditions can cause scalp discolouration.